Key Bilateral Activities

 Key Multilateral Activities

-Clean Energy Ministerial (CEM): CEM is a high-level global forum to promote policies and programs that advance clean energy technology, to share lessons learned and best practices, and to encourage the transition to a global clean energy economy.
+The Clean Energy Ministerial (CEM) is a high-level global forum to promote policies and programs to advance clean energy technology, to share lessons learned and best practices, and to encourage the transition to a global clean energy economy.
 Initiatives are based on areas of common interest among participating governments and other stakeholders.

-Understanding Natural Gas & LNG Options: An LNG Handbook: This comprehensive LNG handbook serves a resource for African countries that are developing, or considering developing, natural gas and associated industries.
-It was prepared by DOE Offices of International Affairs and Fossil Energy with assistance from the U.S. Energy Association and funding from USAID/Power Africa.
-The handbook is available here.
-Click here for information on DOE’s regulatory role in LNG.
+Responsible Natural Gas Options for Africa: Understanding Natural Gas & LNG Options serves a resource for African countries that are developing, or considering developing, natural gas and associated industries in a responsible and sustainable manner.
+The handbook was prepared by DOE’s Offices of International Affairs and FECM with assistance from the U.S. Energy Association and funding from USAID/Power Africa.